 However, if you play music at full volume you risk damaging your hearing.

-Action on Hearing Loss say that long exposure to sounds over 80dB(A) can damage your ears.
+The Royal National Institute for Deaf People say that long exposure to sounds over 80dB(A) can damage your ears.
 To put this into perspective, the following are sound levels of common noises: